blockchain-certificates-web/blockchain-certificates-web.github.io/guide/batch-issuing.md

 *   The Bitcoin transaction ID storing the Merkle root
 *   The expected Merkle root on the blockchain
 *   The expected hash for recipient `i`'s certificate
-*   The Merkle path from recipient `i`'s certificate to the Merkle root, i.e. the path highlighted in orange above. h_i -> … -> root
+*   The Merkle path from recipient `i`'s certificate to the Merkle root, i.e. the path highlighted in orange above. `h_i -> … -> Merkle root`

 The [verification process](verification-process.html) performs computations to check that: